 One of our only green machine riders, we first met Jesse at the Burnt Marshmallow Crew ride.
 Back then he was as green as the KLX, however these days he rips it up on the big 450.
 Jesse started riding on a YZ80 at age 12, then moved to a ‘Berg 650 at 14, then onto the KLX.
 His injuries include a broken wrist and multiple shoulder dislocations, the latter which we’ve had the displeasure of witnessing first hand.

-Force radiator guards and bash plate have been fitted to the KLX, as well as Ego Barkbusters & some snazzy bling bits.
-Also the ADR gear has been binned to make it a lean mean bush whackin’ machine, and the exhaust has been unrestricted to let the big girl breathe.
+Force radiator guards and bash plate have been fitted to the KLX, as well as Ego Barkbusters, an FMF pipe, & some snazzy bling bits.
+Also the ADR gear has been binned to make it a lean mean bush whackin’ machine.

 Jorgie – 1999 Kawasaki KX125